hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-upper: Converts a string to uppercase
+`upper`: Converts a string to uppercase